Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: Complex reflection groups and their braid groups

-The local topology of the reflection arrangement is very well understood.
+The local topology of the reflection arrangement is very well understood (see \cites[Prop.~2.29]{broue-malle-rouquier-braid-hecke}[Prop.~20]{theo-thesis}).
 Around a point $p\in\reg{Z}$, the reflection arrangement $\mathcal{A}_W$ looks like the direct product of the flat $Z$ and the arrangement $\mathcal{A}_{W_Z}$ of the parabolic subgroup $W_Z$.
 This is reflected in the hypersurface $\mathcal{H}$ which, near a point $\orb{p}\in\orb{\reg{Z}}$, looks like the product of $Z$ and the discriminant hypersurface $\mathcal{H}(W_Z)$.
-This local behavior induces an embedding of the corresponding braid groups $B(W_Z)\hookrightarrow B(W)$, which is well defined up to conjugation (see \cites[Prop.~2.29]{broue-malle-rouquier-braid-hecke}[Prop.~20]{theo-thesis}).
+This local behavior induces an embedding of the corresponding braid groups $B(W_Z)\hookrightarrow B(W)$, which is well defined up to conjugation.

 Another consequence of this is the following lemma which relates the local {\it geometry} of the discriminant $\mathcal{H}$ with the combinatorics of the hyperplane arrangement.
-The multiplicity of a scheme at a point is a numerical invariant that records ``how much the scheme fails to be smooth" at that point.
-For a hypersurface in $\CC^n$, given as the zero set of a polynomial $F({\bm x})$, the multiplicity at the origin is the smallest degree of the monomials of $F$ (see \cite[Geometric Interludes, No.~1]{theo-thesis}).
-For instance, equation \eqref{Eq:Discriminant monic} implies that in a well-generated group, the multiplicity of $\mathcal{H}$ at the origin ${\bm 0}$ is equal to $n$, the degree of the monomial $f_n^n$.
-This generalizes to:
+The multiplicity of a scheme at a point is a numerical invariant that records in some sense how much the scheme fails to be smooth at that point.
+For a hypersurface in $\CC^n$, given as the zero set of a polynomial $F({\bm x})$, the multiplicity at the origin is the smallest degree of the monomials of $F$ (see \cite[Geometric Interludes, No.~1]{theo-thesis} for more details).
+For instance, equation \eqref{Eq:Discriminant monic} implies that in an irreducible, well-generated, complex reflection group, the multiplicity of $\mathcal{H}$ at the origin ${\bm 0}$ is equal to $n$, the degree of the monomial $f_n^n$.
+This generalizes to the following lemma (see \cite[Lemma~5.4]{bes-kpi1} and for a longer exposition \cite[Lemma~34]{theo-thesis}).

-\begin{lem}\cites[Lemma~5.4]{bes-kpi1}[Lemma~34]{theo-thesis} Let $W$ be a well-generated complex reflection group, $[p]$ a point in the discriminant hypersurface $\mathcal{H}$, and let $Z$ be a flat such that $[p]\in\orb{\reg{Z}}$.
+\begin{lem} Let $W$ be an irreducible, well-generated complex reflection group, $[p]$ a point in the discriminant hypersurface $\mathcal{H}$, and let $Z$ be a flat such that $[p]\in\orb{\reg{Z}}$.
 Then, \end{lem}